 - Assess the water pressure

-- Turn the valve up or down depending on your preference (if it’s your first time best to set it lower first)
+- Turn the valve up or down depending on your preference, normally located on the wall (if it’s your first time best to set it lower)

 - Use it to wash the front and then slowly move towards the back